Mudgee railway station

-Mudgee railway station is a heritage-listed former railway station on the Gwabegar railway line at Mudgee, Mid-Western Regional Council, New South Wales, Australia.
-It was designed by John Whitton and built from 1883 to 1884.
-The property was added to the New South Wales State Heritage Register on 2 April 1999.
+Mudgee railway station is a heritage-listed disused railway station on the Gwabegar railway line in Mudgee, Mid-Western Regional Council, New South Wales, Australia.
+It was designed by John Whitton and built from 1883 to 1884; the property was added to the New South Wales State Heritage Register on 2 April 1999.

+Though no trains run through the station, it is served by NSW TrainLink coaches running between Lithgow railway station and Coonabarabran.

 History

 Mudgee residents made representations during the planning of the Great Western Railway to have the line built from Newcastle to Singleton and on to Mudgee.
 Bathurst, however, was successful in having the line extended from Penrith, which was completed in 1876.

 The residents of Mudgee continued to lobby for their own line and formed a committee in 1870 to advance their cause.
-In 1873 the Government of New South Wales proposed a line between Kelso and Mudgee, but when nothing happened, residents formed the Mudgee Railway league in 1875.
+In 1873, the Government of New South Wales proposed a line between Kelso and Mudgee, but when nothing happened, residents formed the Mudgee Railway league in 1875.
 Small progress was made in 1876, when a survey was undertaken, but work did not progress until 1879 when Parliament voted for the construction of a line between Wallerwang and Mudgee.
 This bill was mainly due to the efforts of Sir John Robertson, member for Mudgee and Chairman of the Mudgee Railway League.
 Sir John was honoured for his efforts, turning the first sod for the line on 23 September 1880.

 The line, however, was not officially opened until 11 September 1884.
 Extravagant celebrations marked the opening of the line, beginning with the arrival of the decorated mail train on the morning of the 10 September.
 This was followed by a picnic at Market Square, now Robertson Park.
 The official opening followed on the 11th with a procession of bands through the streets to the station where the ministerial train broke the ribbon.
 Celebrations continued at Market Square with an outdoor feast and a banquet and ball in the evening.
 Sheedy (1988:15) states that the opening of the railway "was the climax of one of the greatest days in the history of Mudgee and saw the realization of nearly 25 years hard and persistent representation by the citizens for "their" railway."